TollyH/AssEmbly/Documentation/Language.md

 Data can either be moved between two registers, from a register to a memory location, or from a memory location to a register.
 You cannot move data between two memory locations, you must use a register as a midpoint instead.
 To move data to or from a memory location, you can use either a label or a pointer.

 The move instructions are also how the value of a register or memory location is set to a literal value.
-In a sense, they can be considered the equivalent of the `=` assignment operator in higher level languages.
+In a sense, they can be considered the equivalent of the `=` assignment operator in higher-level languages.

 When using move instructions, the destination always comes first.
 The destination cannot be a literal.